Benefits

 Lipid profile maintenance

-While the placebo group showed expected age/menopause-related increases in total cholesterol, LDL, and triglycerides, FenuSmart subjects maintained baseline lipid levels — suggesting plausible cardiovascular benefit.
+While placebo subjects showed expected age/menopause-related increases in total cholesterol, LDL, and triglycerides, FenuSmart subjects maintained baseline lipid levels — suggesting plausible cardiovascular benefit.
 Important because menopause is associated with adverse lipid changes that increase cardiovascular risk.

 Low-dose efficacy at 500 mg/day

-2020 PharmaNutrition follow-up trial: 250 mg × 2/day (500 mg/day total) for 6 weeks in 48 post-menopausal women also produced significant menopausal symptom improvements.
+A 500 mg/day total dose (250 mg twice daily) also produced significant menopausal symptom improvements in post-menopausal women.
 Allows lower-dose protocol for milder symptom profiles or budget-conscious formulations.

 Mechanism of action